maurges/every-rust-gui-library/notes.md

 apidocs are without comments.
 This project was to show that rust has nice gui libraries, and this one clearly isn't.

+## Gladis
+This seems to be part of gtk-rs now, so it's coming right up!

 ## GTK

 Next in line, but there are problems installing it so I'm postponing.